Chilling shark attack on a young man at a Florida naval base captured

 In June 2025, a nine-year-old girl was seriously injured in Boca Grande while snorkeling, in an incident that also shocked the state.

-As of the time of this report, there is no additional information regarding the injured person's health status.
+As of the closing of this note, there is no additional information regarding the health status of the injured person.

 Filed under: